Company Car vs Car Allowance – which is best for you?

 The most suitable solution is to sit down with both sets of figures and crunch the numbers.
 If you already drive a relatively modern car that you’re happy to keep, the likelihood is that a car allowance will be the better option for you, while those who want a new car but can’t afford it themselves would be better served by a company car.

 What is business car insurance?

-Sometimes your employer will pay for the extra costs of your business car insurance policy but a lot of the time the cost of business car insurance is covered by a mileage allowance.
+Sometimes your employer will pay for the extra cost of your business car insurance policy but it’s more likely you’ll be expected to cover it out of your mileage allowance.